mojmhmdi/Real-time-facial-emotion-detection-using-deep-learning/README.md

 2- using FER library

 In order to train your model,  run train.py and then uncomment line 16 in facial_emotion_detection.py
-* A pretrained model in saved IN dir/models
+* A pretrained model in saved in dir/models